The-Geology-Guy/courses-application-case-study-marketing-analytics/slides/chapter_1_7bcbe1ffa6edd4d64b5ab0bbeefdeeb0.md

 `@script`
-Now, let us begin with Data Entry

-Google Sheets is a great way to allow multiple parties to manually enter data into a single table.
+Google Sheets is a great way to allow multiple parties to collaborate on a data set

-An example of this would be a Digital Marketing Team where team members may enter data from the various campaigns they are running into a single table.

-The collaborative aspect of this example is great, but, manually entering data almost always leads to a few mistakes.
+but, manually entering data almost always leads to a few mistakes.

-Luckily, we have Data Validations to help mitigate data entry issues.
+Luckily, we have Data Validations which

+help mitigate data entry mistakes

-These so-called Data Validations are simply rules that you apply to a selection of cells.
+Are simply rules that you apply to a selection of cells.

-If the input to the cell does not meet the data validation criteria in place, then an error is shown in the cell [as seen in this image], or may even reject your entry outright, which we will discuss the later, later in this chapter.
+and if the input cell does not meet the data validation, then an error is shown in the cell, and can even reject your entry outright.

 ---